aarontimko/alexis-project/README.md

 After some consideration, we chose _not_ to implement a message queue like RabbitMQ or Kafka, and instead designed APIs for component interaction.

-This not only reduced components and dependencies, but also allows us to design APIs which can be called directly.
+This decision reduced components and dependencies, which was a core directive of this project.
+In previous endeavors, we have seen automation projects take on a life of their own, leading to underused databases and technologies which then have to be maintained, secured, upgraded, and so on.

-We have already seen this pay off by allowing individuals to easily interface with Alexis and call the Action_Handler API (of course, with their own Authentication Token!)
+Focusing on API development, we have already seen this pay off by allowing individuals to easily interface with Alexis and call the Action_Handler API (of course, with their own Authentication Token!)

 The APIs for Classifier and Action_Handler run on uWSGI with a Bottle framework (see https://uwsgi-docs.readthedocs.io and https://bottlepy.org/docs/dev/)
 See the Dockerfiles for Classifier and Action_Handler to examine the default process and thread settings.